-Updated June 2021
+Updated June 2023

 In Situ Bitumen

 Supply costs are the minimum constant dollar price required to recover all capital expenditures, operating costs, royalties, and taxes, as well as to earn a specified return on investment.
-After accounting for transportation costs and exchange rates, bitumen supply cost calculations enable projects to be compared to other crude oil benchmarks.
+After accounting for transportation costs and exchange rates, bitumen supply cost calculations enable projects to be compared with other crude oil benchmarks.
 This price can also be compared with current market prices to assess whether a project or resource is economically attractive.

-All 2020 data is as reported by industry until the end of December and does not capture any subsequent amendments.
+All 2022 data is as reported by industry until the end of December and does not capture any subsequent amendments.
 We used crude bitumen production volumes submitted in Petrinex.